FeralAI/FightboardHybrid/README.md

 **Manual Installation**:

 You will need `avrdude` for your platform.
-You may use the `avrdude.conf` file provided in the update package if needed.
-To manually update, perform the following:

 1. Press the reset button twice quickly on the bottom of your Fightboard.
 You'll need a small screwdriver or toothpick to press it.
 This will put the microcontroller into bootloader mode for about 10 seconds.
 1. Find the COM port of the device when in bootloader mode.
 This will vary by system, but an easy way is to use Arduino IDE's board selection.